 Dragon Ball Z - Smash Battle: The Miniature Game is not a pure 1-on-1 board game, but relies on several modes, in which team battles are also possible.
 Strategic decisions based on the composition of the teams should have an impact here.
 The combination is not completely arbitrary: Dragon Ball Z - Smash Battle is based on similar arena games and uses a points system.
 Heroes and villains have individual point values based on their fighting strength, which may not exceed a total of 20.
 Once the teams are in place, we can start.

 The actual action phase is preceded by an event, represented by a deck of event cards, which on the one hand represent the scenario of the current round, but also influence the characters.
-There will be more than 50 events - also thanks to various “stretch goals”.
-Then the players must determine the order of action in which their fighters take action.
+There will be more than 50 events - also thanks to various "stretch goals".
+Players must then determine the order of action in which their fighters will take action.

 The highlight: Dragon Ball Z - Smash Battle: The Miniature Game works with app support; at least if the corresponding stretch goal is achieved.
 The app should speed up the game and be linked directly to the game board through augmented reality features.
 The Dragon Ball Z board game is aimed primarily at fans.
 In terms of play, the title will probably be rather shallow, but action-packed.